discord-akairo/discord-akairo/docs/general/updates.md

 	});
 ```

-## removed features
+## Removed features
-* provides
+* Providers
     * mongo
     * sequelize
     * sqlite

-If you want a good database providers arent it;
+If you want a good database, we recommend using an ORM like sequelize.
+Databases aren't hard to set up by themselves, and are much more convienent when used without being limited by providers.

-### for support regarding this pr you can ping @tricked in akairo discord general or preferably join [my discord](https://discord.gg/KkMKCchJb8) and ask there
+> For support regarding this fork, you can ping @Tricked in the Akairo discord server #general or preferably join [my discord](https://discord.gg/KkMKCchJb8) and ask there.